eove/orca/docs/story/afterword.md

 ### Building the USB stick image on more than one computer

-This is useful in order to be confident about the value to use to verify the USB stick.
+This is useful in order to be confident about the checksum value to compare when verifying the USB stick.
 Sharing in between the team also makes it a fool-proof step.
 See chapter [Verifiable Operating System](./story/verifiable-os.md)

 ### Choosing the computer to use randomly